sdetmharinavi/hnvtx/scripts/output.md

     iconColor: "text-blue-400",
     bgGlow: "bg-blue-500/10",
     color: "blue",
-    purpose: "To model active equipment (Systems) and organize them into logical Rings for redundancy.",
+    purpose: "To manage the physical and logical network equipment (Systems), their capacities, and their organization into Rings.",
     workflows: [
       {
         title: "1.
 Creating Systems",